An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Numerical Method

 where

-The only problem now lies in the fact that the eigenvectors of the $\mathbf{B}_i$ are no longer constant and thus the effect of the biasing of the stencil cannot be analytically compensated.
-However, the nonlinear corrections in $\mathbf{A}$ and $\mathbf{B}$ in \eqref{PropEquation} are small and thus their effect on the spectral properties of the matrix can be neglected so that the same rotations used for the derivatives in the linear case can be used and the numerical artifacts due to biasing are still suppressed when substituting $\partial_i$ with $\mathcal{D}_i$.
+and $\mathbf{J}_{\vec{A}}(\vec{B})$ is the Jacobi matrix of $\vec{A}$ with respect to $\vec{B}$.
+The problem now is that the eigenvectors of the $\mathbf{B}_i$ are no longer constant since they depend on the em-fields.
+This implies that the matrices $\mathbf{R}_i$ with $i=x,y,z$ depend on the em-field configuration and cannot be easily calculated analytically.
+However, the nonlinear corrections due to $\mathbf{A}$ and $\mathbf{B}$ in \eqref{PropEquation} are small.
+As a consequence the effect of the nonlinear contributions in \eqref{PropEquation} on the eigenvalues and eigenvectors of the matrix $\mathbf{B}$ can be neglected.
+Thus, the same rotations used for the derivatives in the linear case can be used and the numerical artifacts due to biasing are still suppressed in the nonlinear case.
+By the same rationale the matrix inversion in \eqref{PropEquation} can be performed by using the geometrical series $(\mathbf{1}+\mathbf{A})^{-1}=\mathbf{1}-\mathbf{A}+\mathbf{A}^2-\mathcal{O}(\mathbf{A}^3)$ and neglecting higher order terms.
+This approximation is justified since contributions from the higher order terms fall below the desired accuracy.